hel-sa/CodingChallenge/README.md

 A small web application consisting of backend

 ## Description
-The Feedback form: the user can open the page or send an API request, provide his feedback title, and summary.
+The Feedback form: the user can send an API request, provide his feedback title, and summary.
 After the successful response, the page or API will show a thank you message.
-Additional page or API exists to get a list of submitted feedbacks.
+Additional API exists to get a list of submitted feedbacks.

 ## Testing